 Domestic flights and all other public transport requirements include: travelers 12 years & older must present proof of being fully vaccinated and travelers age 18 & older must also have proof of a 3rd (booster) vaccine, otherwise must present a negative result from a PCR test taken within 48 hours of boarding.
 Travelers 12 years & older who are not fully vaccinated must present a negative result from a PCR test taken within 48 hours of boarding a domestic flight.
 Travelers under 12 years of age must be asymptomatic.

 Zambia & Botswana – both open to U.S. travelers.
-Requirements for entry to each country include: proof of a completed vaccination series OR a negative result from a PCR test taken no more than 72 hours prior to departure from the country of origin.
-Botswana requires a negative COVID-19 PCR test result within 72 hours of departure.
+Requirements for entry to each country include: proof of a completed vaccination series OR a negative result from a PCR test taken no more than 72 hours prior departure from the country of origin.

 The payment, reschedule, and cancellation policy for international trips varies depending on the OARS International destination you choose.
 We understand how important it is for our guests to know what payments are expected, when those are collected, and what policies are in place to assure a future credit or refund should the trip not take place.
 Our work ethic is to be transparent and up-front with guests, so you can rest assured you’re well-informed and kept up-to-date on the status of your reservation and trip.
 To discuss the various destinations and travel options with OARS International, please call our International Reservations Manager, Tom Patoff, at 209-753-4799.